ajsmith607/memills/content/family-of-edward-hallock-mills/mills-home/property-features.md

 <figure>

 > The date of the property, I got that date from Tompkins County Assessment data.
-I find most of there data is correct.
+I find most of their data is correct.

 <figcaption>
 <cite>